aws-solutions/qnabot-on-aws/README.md

 4.5.0 provides a number of new features described below.
 Several to call attention to are the following:

-- To improve performance and resiliency, the default Elasticsearch cluster instance type when unencrypted is now t3.medium.elasticsearch and the default number of nodes in a new cluster is now 4.
-For encrypted nodes, the instance type remains c5.large.elasticsearch.
+- To improve performance, resiliency, and security, the Elasticsearch cluster will default to using ENCRYPTED nodes using the c5.large.elasticsearch instance type.
+If UNENCRYPTED is selected, the t3.small.elasticsearch instance types will be used.
+The default number of nodes in a new cluster is now 4 for improved resiliency.
 The number of cluster nodes can be reduced to 2 for development environments if desired.

 - QnABot distribution regions now available for one click deployment have increased to 8 regions.
 These are Northern